Recommendations on foundation governance

 The LEO Foundation is in compliance with this recommendation.

-The LEO Foundation is in compliance with this recommendation.
-Besides discussing and deciding upon the overall strategic direction and the grant policy of the foundation at an annual strategy seminar, the board is constantly focused on the best possible implementation of such strategic decisions and the need for any adjustments along the way.
+Besides discussing and deciding upon the overall strategic direction and the grant policy of the foundation at an annual strategy seminar, the board is continuously focused on the best possible implementation of such strategic decisions and the need for any adjustments along the way.

-2.1.2.
-It is recommended that the board of directors regularly address whether the foundation’s asset management is in line with the purpose of the foundation and its long- and short-term needs.
+2.1.2 It is recommended that the board of directors regularly address whether the foundation’s management of its total capital is in line with the purpose of the foundation and its long- and short-term needs.

 The LEO Foundation is in compliance with this recommendation.